 Drogarati Cave consists of two parts, the one accessible to tourists consists of a long corridor that leads to what they call the “Royal Balcony”, a natural platform of stalactites that beautifully reflect the light.
 From there, the visitor descends to the 900 sq. metre “Chamber of Exaltation” which has great acoustics.
 Drogarati Cave has hosted a number of concerts and cultural events (see video).
 It is also one of the few caves where relatively bright electric lighting has been permitted, enabling the visitor to fully admire this marvel of nature’s creation.

-For the summer season 2019, the cave will be open to the public every day from 10am to 17pm and the cost will be 5euros/adult, 4euros/person in a group of over than 10 persons and 3euros/child.
-Avoid wearing slippery shoes when visiting the cave!
+For the summer season 2023, the cave will be open to the public every day from 10 am to 17 pm and the cost will be 5euros/per adult, 4euros/per person in a group of over 10 persons and 3euros/per child.
+There is a combined ticket for both caves that can be bought to save a few euros.